cse-sim/cse/doc/src/records/dhwheater.md

 **whUAMult=*float***

 Tank UA multiplier, used only with whHeatSrc=RESISTANCEX.
 Used to account for e.g. tank wrap insulation.
 Note that tank UA is derived from whEF and cannot be directly set.
+Depricated since v0.903.

   **Units**   **Legal Range**   **Default**   **Required**  **Variability**
   ----------- ----------------- ------------- ------------- -------------------------